-A first model fitting has been based on merely the climacogram, on the basis of equation (8.43), assuming equal weights, i.e., $w{\gamma}(k)=1$.
+A first model fitting has been based on merely the climacogram, on the basis of equation (8.45), assuming equal weights, i.e., $w{\gamma}(k) = 1$.
 In this case we estimated merely the four parameters that appear in equation (8.8).
-Another fitting has been based on the probability wet, on the basis of equation (8.44) assuming equal weights, i.e., $w{P}(k)=1$.
+Another fitting has been based on the probability wet, on the basis of equation (8.46) assuming equal weights, i.e., $w_P(k) = 1$.
 In this case all seven parameters are estimated.
-However, from an engineering point of view a more useful fitting is that based on the total fitting error of distribution quantiles on the basis of equation (8.45).
-As in the approach based on order statistics the low return periods appear much more frequently than the high ones, if the weights $w{x}(T)$ are set equal, then the fitting emphasis will be given on the small return periods.
+However, from an engineering point of view a more useful fitting is that based on the total fitting error of distribution quantiles on the basis of equation (8.47).
+As in the approach based on order statistics the low return periods appear much more frequently than the high ones, if the weights $w_x(T)$ are set equal, then the fitting emphasis will be given on the small return periods.
 To avoid this, we have chosen an increasing function $w_x(T)$, namely $w_x(T) \propto \sqrt{T}$.
-Finally, a combined fitting on the basis of equation (8.46) has been performed with weights $a_v = 0.1$, $a_P =$ 100, $a_r = 1$.
+Finally, a combined fitting on the basis of equation (8.48) has been performed with weights $a\gamma = 0.1, a_P = 100, a_x = 1$.
 (Note that the chosen high value of a_P counterbalances the fact that E_P is much smaller than the other error components.)

 The fitted parameters in all cases are shown in Table 8.5.
 The optimization cases for quantiles and combined resulted in virtually the same parameter values and thus one entry appears in Table 8.5 for both.
 By inspecting the table, we see that the parameter values of μ , H, θ and ξ , obtained with different optimization objectives, are fairly stable (do not change much with change of the objective function).
-Notable is the high value of ξ (0.20, against typical values of 0.1-0.15) and the moderate H(0.6).
+Notable is the high value of ξ (0.20, against typical values of 0.1-0.15, but close to the value of 0.18 adopted for Greece; see Digression 8.B) and the moderate H (0.6).